constellation-daq/Constellation/docs/operator_guide/get_started/faq.md

 When satellites are not discovered or do not show up in controller interfaces such as MissionControl, the reason likely is an issue in the network communication:

-* The machines are not on the same subnet.
+* The machines are not **on the same subnet**.
 The `ping` command can be used to test connection between machines.
-* The satellite is in a different Constellation group.
+* The satellite is in a **different Constellation group**.
 Groups are explained in the [Systems Architecture section](../concepts/constellation.md#network-discovery).
-* A firewall is blocking incoming UDP or TCP packets.
+* A **firewall is blocking** incoming UDP or TCP packets.
 The [Configuring Firewalls](../howtos/firewalls.md) How-To Guide describes in detail which settings of the firewall need to be adjusted.
-* The communication is routed over the wrong network interface.
+* The communication is **routed over the wrong network** interface.
 When starting Constellation nodes, the `-i`/`--interface` command line argument can be used to restrict communication to one or several network interfaces.
 Command line arguments are documented in the [Satellite section](../concepts/satellite.md#the-satellite-executable).
 :::

 :::{dropdown} Satellites on macOS cannot access the network